Frequently asked questions

 You are very welcome to order the bike without any obligation, try it out and if it does not fit, return it to us free of charge within 30 days.

-Let us deliver a woom bike of your choice to your home and free of charge.
+Let us deliver a woom bike of your choice to your home.
 You then have 30 days to test it extensively.
 If it doesn't fit, just send it back to us, at our expense.

 Orders and deliveries

 We send out bikes in stock as soon as we've received payment.
-Delivery to Austria takes 1-3 working days and 3-5 working days within Europe.
+Delivery to Austria and Germany takes 1-2 working days and 3-5 working days within Europe.

 If the availability date for the bike you want is indicated, we recommend you reserve it even though its not currently available.
 The way this works is easy: if you want to buy a bike in July that isn't available until September, then you can transfer the money for it in advance.
 Then, as soon as your woom bike is in stock, it will immediately be sent.